rollbar/rollbar.js/sdks/rollbar.js/README.md

   - message/error, request, callback
   - message/error, request, custom
   - message/error, request, custom, callback
-- In other words, the first arugment can be a string or an exception, the type of which will be used to subsequently construct the payload.
+- In other words, the first argument can be a string or an exception, the type of which will be used to subsequently construct the payload.
 The last argument can be a callback or the callback can be omitted.
 The second argument must be a request or null (or a callback if only two arguments are present).
 The third argument is treated as extra custom data which will be sent along with the